MikroTik Policy Routing

 Debugging and Troubleshooting

-Confirm Three Things on the ForgeDNS Side
+Confirm Three Things on the OxiDNS Side

 - The domain really matches the intended policy branch.